ndsev/erdblick/README.md

 | `attribute-validity-geom` | Validity geometry requirement | String: `required`, `none`, `any` | `required` |

 #### Label Properties

+Properties that control the appearance and positioning of text labels on features.

 | Field | Description | Type | Example |
 |-------|-------------|------|---------|
 | `label-text` | Static label text | String | `No speed limit` |